Pregnancy: Exercise

 Regular aerobic exercise during pregnancy appears to improve (or maintain) physical fitness.
-Physical exercise during pregnancy appears to decrease the need for C-section, and even vigorous exercise carries no significant risks to babies and provides significant health benefits to the mother.
-Bed rest, outside of research studies, is not recommended as there is no evidence of benefit and potential harm.
+Physical exercise during pregnancy appears to decrease the need for C-section and reduce time in labour, and even vigorous exercise carries no significant risks to babies while providing significant health benefits to the mother.
+Studies show that performing light moderate intensity and strength exercises while pregnant does not harm the mother's cardiovascular system and may limit excessive weight gain.

+The American College of Sports and Medicine recommends pregnant women should participate in at least 150 minutes/week of moderate exercise.
+These forms of exercise should avoid heavy lifting, hot temperatures, and high impact sports.
 The Clinical Practice Obstetrics Committee of Canada recommends that "All women without contraindications should be encouraged to participate in aerobic and strength-conditioning exercises as part of a healthy lifestyle during their pregnancy".
-Although an upper level of safe exercise intensity has not been established, women who were regular exercisers before pregnancy and who have uncomplicated pregnancies should be able to engage in high intensity exercise programs, without a higher risk of prematurity, lower birth weight, or gestational weight gain.
+Although an upper level of safe exercise intensity has not been established, women who were regular exercisers before pregnancy and who have uncomplicated pregnancies should be able to engage in high intensity exercise programs without a higher risk of prematurity, lower birth weight, or gestational weight gain.
 In general, participation in a wide range of recreational activities appears to be safe, with the avoidance of those with a high risk of falling such as horseback riding or skiing or those that carry a risk of abdominal trauma, such as soccer or hockey.

-The American College of Obstetricians and Gynecologists reports that in the past, the main concerns of exercise in pregnancy were focused on the fetus and any potential maternal benefit was thought to be offset by potential risks to the fetus.
-However, they write that more recent information suggests that in the uncomplicated pregnancy, fetal injuries are highly unlikely.
-They do, however, list several circumstances when a woman should contact her healthcare provider before continuing with an exercise program: vaginal bleeding, dyspnea before exertion, dizziness, headache, chest pain, muscle weakness, preterm labor, decreased fetal movement, amniotic fluid leakage, and calf pain or swelling (to rule out thrombophlebitis).
+Bed rest, outside of research studies, is not recommended as there is potential harm and no evidence of benefit.

+High intensity exercise

+During pregnancy, women can experience a loss of postural stability, pelvic incontinence, back pain, and fatigue, among other symptoms.
+Resistance training has been found to reduce pregnancy symptoms and reduce postpartum complications.
+Provided that women also regularly participate in low-impact training, strength training can improve pelvic girdle pain severity postpartum.
+When incorporating exercises that focus on pelvic muscle strength, they can help reduce pain and stress urinary incontinence.

+Engaging in regular exercise and physical activity has been shown to be beneficial during pregnancy.
+Acute bouts of high intensity interval training can help decrease the risks of health complications associated with pregnancy, maintain a healthy body fat percentage during pregnancy, as well as improve overall well-being.
+Pregnant women who participated in high intensity interval training have been shown to undergo physical improvements in body composition after intervention as well as show general improvement in cardiorespiratory fitness and exercise tolerance.
+Taking part in this style of exercise, similarly to moderate intensity continuous training, has also been shown to improve glycemic response and insulin sensitivity.
+There are specific concerns to be avoided with exercise during pregnancy such as overheating, fall-risk, and remaining in a supine position for an extended period of time.
+Inexperienced individuals new to high-intensity interval training could potentially increase their risk for negative conditions associated with hypertension, such as pre-eclampsia.